 “When the business runs well, more people get to see the beauty.”

-There are business people who fall in love with the majesty of photography.
-Jenny is an artist who fell in love with its business.
-Over a 20-year career, Jenny has been deeply rooted in every facet of fine art photography.
-From galleries and collections to artists and archives, and from the earliest 19th century photographs to the digital present, Jenny has navigated tremendous changes in photography and has established herself as an expert in the field.
+There are business people who fall in love with photography.
+Jenny Bagert (she/her) is a photographer who fell in love with its business.
+Over a twenthy-five-year career, she has been deeply rooted in every facet of photography, working with artists, galleries, and collectors and work from the 19th century to the present.

 In 2006, she formed Jenny Bagert Consulting, offering business and project management in photography.
-Based in her beloved hometown of New Orleans, she has worked with A Gallery For Fine Photography, the 19th Century Rare Book and Photograph Shop, Cornell University, Josephine Sacabo, and numerous other photographers and photography related business.
+Based in her beloved hometown of New Orleans, Bagert and her fantastic team serve an extensive client roster and love every day of it!

-Fun Fact: Jenny’s favorite day of the year is Mardi Gras Day and she is an amateur beekeeper.
+Fun Fact: Bagert is a hobbyist beekeeper and her favorite day of the year is Mardi Gras Day.

 “As an artist and photographer, I understand the struggle of marketing and branding oneself.
 Working with Jenny Bagert Consulting and their eclectic roster of clients provides me with new design challenges I am always eager to undertake.”